310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 Hm?
 You have a sister, Mama?
 {% endbubble %}

-{% bubble Madara %}
+{% bubble Madara frown %}
-My unfortunate sister… She’s the complete opposite of me, and I don’t really understand her.
-Plus, she’s mentally fragile and never leaves her room…
+My incompetent sister… She’s the complete opposite of me, and I don’t really understand her.
+Plus, she’s mentally fragile and never leaves her room.
 {% endbubble %}

-{% bubble Arashi %}
+{% bubble Arashi awkward %}
 Ahaha, that really is the complete opposite of you, who’s always traveling all over the world~
 {% endbubble %}